jacxhanx/PersuasionNLPTools/README.md

 # 🛠️ PersuasionNLPTools

 ## Overview
-This repository provides tools for checking the format conformity of submissions and evaluating predictions against gold-standard labels for the [Shared Task on the Detection and Classification of Persuasion Techniques in Texts for Slavic Languages](https://bsnlp.cs.helsinki.fi/shared-task.html)
+This repository provides tools for checking the format conformity of submissions and evaluating predictions against gold-standard labels for the [Shared Task on the Detection and Classification of Persuasion Techniques in Texts for Slavic Languages](https://bsnlp.cs.helsinki.fi/shared-task.html), part of the [SNLP 2025 Workshop](https://bsnlp.cs.helsinki.fi/index.html) that is going to be held in conjunction with the [ACL 2025 Conference](https://2025.aclweb.org/).

 It includes two main scripts: